 There are 12 questions in Elements Logical, with a time limit of 15 minutes.

-Prepare for your Elements tests with TestHQ’s Talent Q practice package.
+Prepare for your Elements test with TestHQ’s Talent Q practice package.

 Talent Q Aspects

 Talent Q Aspects is a suite of ability and competency-based assessments, designed for use in service and customer-facing industries such as hospitality and retail.